 - Stop picking asparagus so that the plants do not exhaust themselves.
 Prepare asparagus beds and plant asparagus crowns.
 In the northern regions, the first asparagus is starting to appear; cut the stems when they are 4-6 inches (10-15cm) high.

 - Remove rhubarb flowers as soon as they appear, before they rob the plants of food and energy.

 - Begin to thin out overcrowded vegetable seedlings.
 Earth up potatoes as they grow.
 Cover seedlings and warm-weather crops with horticultural fleece if night frost is forecast.

 - Feed seedlings with manure or compost tea after planting.
 Soak compost or well-rotted manure in water.
 You can use the resulting “tea” as a liquid fertilizer.
 Celery should be fed about 3 weeks after plants are set out.
 Keep celery moist by regular irrigation.
-Black heart celery disease is caused by alternate drying and wetting of soil.
+Blackheart celery disease is caused by alternate drying and wetting of the soil.

 - Water garden if weather is dry.
 Weed as needed.
-Turn compost pile.
+Turn the compost pile.

 - Set out strawberry bare-roots or seedlings.
 Remove flowers from newly planted strawberries to prevent fruiting in their first year.
 Pinch off runners on new strawberry plants.
 Put cloches over strawberries in frosty regions if you want an early corp.
 Allow access for bees.
 Cover berries with netting to keep away birds.

 - Tie new canes of blackberries and hybrid berries to support wires.
 Allow a maximum of eight canes per plant.
 Summer-prune gooseberries by cutting back side shoots to five leaves.
 Fasten grape stems to training wires.